jensen/moresql-notes/README.md

 ## Performance

 These queries are starting to get pretty complex.
 It's important to notice the difference between these two queries.
-One finds the data for all students and the second provides a specific student.
+The difference is that one finds the data for all students and the second provides a specific student.
 The second query is much faster than the first.

 __SLOW__ (~ 1.7s)